 2. What are your strengths?

-This is a great opportunity to sell yourself, but you need to give examples.
+This is a great opportunity to sell yourself, but you need to give examples to back yourself up.

 Good: "I'm a great project manager.
-In my last job as a chef my role expanded to ordering food for the kitchen.
-As a resul, the kitchen no longer ran out of food before the end of a shift.
+In my last job as a chef, I implemented a new food ordering system for the kitchen.
+As a result, the kitchen no longer ran out of food before the end of a shift.
 This resulted in a 30% increase in food and beverage sales each week."

 Bad: Don't give an answer that you can't back up.
 Anyone can say they're hard working.
 You need to explain how and why.